-Gut Check from WTHN is a digestion aid you should consider adding to your digestion treatment plan.
-Using many pantry staples, Gut Check helps you kick your metabolism into high gear.
+Daily Digestion from WTHN is a digestion aid you should consider adding to your digestion treatment plan.
+Using many pantry staples, Daily Digestion helps you kick your metabolism into high gear.
 It is packed with ingredients like:

 These elements have been found to increase digestive enzymes, reduce bloating and gas, and boost metabolism.

 Maybe persistent digestive problems aren’t your problem.
 Perhaps you really did just have a few too many margaritas and tacos.
 Many people experience occasional digestive stomach upset due to overeating or drinking.

 When you eat too much, you force your body to more work than it’s used to.
 The stomach leaps into action, releasing more enzymes — and acid — to breakdown the food.
 That acid can build up inside of your stomach, causing heartburn, bloating and gas.